 The Cleveland Cavaliers won the NBA Championship on Sunday night, and on the surface, that doesn’t really mean much unless you’re a basketball fan.
+Discover More Here as it can feast the eyes of basketball players.
 But this victory, unlike other championships, feels like it means so much more.

 First off, the Cavaliers came back from being down three games to one against the Golden Sate Warriors, who had basically been unbeatable in the regular season.
 Before the Finals started, people predicted that Cavs would be hard pressed to win one game against the Warriors, much less the series.
 That wasn’t a knock on Cleveland per say, but a testament to how dominate the Warriors have been all season.